ovidio-francisco/Palindrobot/README.md

 #The Palindrobot

 A bot to deal with palindromes.

-When a palindrome is detected, it retweets with a comment highlighting the palindrome.
+First an algorithm detect all palindrome from each tweet.
+Then the bot selects the bests regarding the length and charactere diversity, between other criteria, and retweets with a comment highlighting the palindrome.